TARAWERA ULTRAMARATHON | 100 MILE ENDURANCE RUN

 Rotorua, New Zealand

 Haere mai!
 Welcome to the Tarawera Ultramarathon, New Zealand’s most prestigious trail ultra.
 Part of the Ultra-Trail World Tour.
-Runners can complete the 102, 87km, 62km distances, relays or the inaugural 100 Mile Endurance Run.
-The event is based in Rotorua (Bay of Plenty) New Zealand.
-There are seven lakes, forests, waterfalls and some of the most stunning scenery in the world.
+Runners can complete the 102, 87km, 62km distances, relays or the 100 Mile Endurance Run.
+The event is based in Rotorua New Zealand.
+There are seven lakes, forests, waterfalls and the most stunning scenery imaginable.

 The spectacular course runs through places of cultural significance to local Maori people.
-Around 1400 participants with more than 700 international athletes will compete.
-Many of the world’s best elite trail ultra runners will compete.
-Many participants will run for the personal challenge and train like never before.
+Around 1500 participants with more than 800 international athletes will compete.
+Some of the world’s best elite trail ultra runners take part.
+A great first-time challenge, some will run for the personal challenge, train like never before and enjoy that medal at the finish-line.
 Join us in Rotorua and experience this special land and its people.
 Welcome to the Tarawera Ultramarathon.

 Find out more about the TARAWERA 100 MILE ENDURANCE RUN.

 The 102km Tarawera Ultramarathon and the 100 Miler are both qualification races for the 2019 Western States 100 Mile Endurance Run.
-The 62, 87 and 102km and the 100 Miler will be qualifying races for UTMB 2019.
-Note: the Tarawera 100 Miler is 6 points.
-The 102k has INCREASED to 5 points (was 4 last year) and the 62k and 87k are both 4 points.
+The 62, 87 and 102km and the 100 Miler will be qualifying races for UTMB.